-First I had to create a plane, so selecting this option from the “polygon” tab and stretching it out appropriately, I was ready to work on it.
-To create a realistic texture for the plane I made my plan with a DEM (Digital Elevation Model) stock photo.
+First I had to create a plane, so selecting this option from the “polygon” tab and stretching it appropriately, I was ready to work on it.
+To create a realistic texture for the plane, I made my plan with a DEM (Digital Elevation Model) stock photograph.
 I did this by using the “Sculpt Geometry Tool”, selecting the “pull” parameter, and then importing the DEM as the map. .png files work best for this method.
-I stretched it out so I could make it seem like a bumpier close-up area.
+I stretched it so I could make it seem like a bumpier close-up area.
 I thickened it using the “extrude” tool.
 Next I wanted it to be realistic, so I created texture by right clicking the plane, selecting “create new material", adding a new lambert, selecting the grid next to “color” for lambert”, and played around with different terrains.
 I settled with mountainous, but I added a stock image on top to make it more realistic.

-To top off the realism, I replicated some of the sherds, resized them, and scattered them across the plane.
-This applies to the idea that sherds are very complicated to pick out and piece together.
-I wanted this to be as clear as possible in the simplest way possible.
+To increase the realism, I replicated some of the sherds, resized them, and scattered them across the plane.
+This applies to the idea that sherds are complicated to pick out and piece together. rewrite.
+I wanted this to be as clear as possible in the simplest way

+You can summarize the following “Data” in a regular sentence in the main text

 Data